Is landlord insurance compulsory?

 Emergency cover includes those unforeseen circumstances, where without appropriate insurance you may find yourself having to fork out hundreds on the spot.
 Eventualities which are included in this policy are the breakdown of the heating system, plumbing and drainage problems, damage or failure of external locks where access or security is a problem.
 It also covers if your only toilet is broken, loss of power, assistance to stop an emergency arising from roof damage, removal of hornets, wasps, rats and mice.

 Want to find out more about landlord insurance or compare cover?
-Get in touch with our team today on tel:02476 437 600 or enquire here.
+Get in touch with our team today on 02476 437 600.